MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-responsive-layout.md

 After you adjust the screen's **Width** and **Height** formulas, you might also want to rearrange controls within your screen to better use the available space.
 For example, if each of two controls occupies half of the screen, you might stack them vertically in portrait but arrange them side by side in landscape.

-You can use the screen's **Orientation** property to check whether the screen is oriented vertically or horizontally.
+You can use the screen's **Orientation** property to determine whether the screen is oriented vertically or horizontally.

 > [!NOTE]
 > In landscape orientation, the **Upper** and **Lower** controls appear as left and right controls.